piaoger/PlayScripts/Readme.md

 # What's PlayScripts

 PlayScripts is the playground for script binding/embedded.

 # Involved Script languages

-- Python
-  CPython + PyCXX
+- Python:CPython + PyCXX
-- JavaScript
-  Google V8 Engine
+- JavaScript:Google V8 Engine
-- Scheme
+- Scheme:TinyScheme
-  TinyScheme

 # How to use:
 - subst this folder as s: